alpha-yadav/DSA/readme.md

 For sparse graphs, other representations like adjacency lists are generally more efficient in terms of both space and time complexity.
 Choose the data structure that best suits the characteristics of your specific graph and the operations you'll be performing on it.

+#  Introduction To Graph Theory
+Graph theory is a branch of mathematics that studies graphs, which are mathematical structures used to model pairwise relations between objects.
+A graph consists of *vertices* (also called nodes or points) and *edges* (also called lines or arcs) that connect pairs of vertices.
+Think of it as a network of dots connected by lines.

+Here's a breakdown of key introductory concepts:

+**1. Basic Definitions:**

+* **Graph:** A set of vertices (V) and a set of edges (E) connecting pairs of vertices.
+Formally, G = (V, E).
+* **Vertex (Node, Point):** A fundamental unit in a graph, often represented as a dot or circle.
+* **Edge (Line, Arc):** A connection between two vertices.
+Edges can be *directed* (meaning the connection has a direction, often represented by an arrow) or *undirected* (meaning the connection is bidirectional).
+* **Adjacent Vertices:** Two vertices are adjacent if there's an edge connecting them.
+* **Incident Edge:** An edge is incident to a vertex if the vertex is one of the endpoints of the edge.
+* **Degree (of a vertex):** The number of edges incident to a vertex.
+In directed graphs, we have *in-degree* (number of edges pointing to the vertex) and *out-degree* (number of edges pointing away from the vertex).
+* **Path:** A sequence of vertices where consecutive vertices are adjacent.
+* **Cycle:** A path that starts and ends at the same vertex, and no vertex (except the start/end) is repeated.
+* **Connected Graph:** A graph where there's a path between any two vertices.
+* **Disconnected Graph:** A graph that is not connected.
+* **Complete Graph:** A graph where every pair of vertices is connected by an edge.
+Often denoted as K<sub>n</sub>, where n is the number of vertices.
+* **Subgraph:** A graph whose vertices and edges are subsets of another graph.
+* **Tree:** A connected graph with no cycles.

+**2. Types of Graphs:**

+* **Undirected Graph:** Edges have no direction.
+* **Directed Graph (Digraph):** Edges have a direction.
+* **Weighted Graph:** Edges have associated weights (e.g., distances, costs).
+* **Simple Graph:** A graph with no loops (edges connecting a vertex to itself) and no multiple edges (more than one edge between the same pair of vertices).
+* **Multigraph:** A graph that allows multiple edges between the same pair of vertices.

+**3. Graph Representation:**

+Graphs can be represented in several ways:

+* **Adjacency Matrix:** A square matrix where entry (i, j) represents the connection between vertex i and vertex j.
+A 1 indicates an edge, a 0 indicates no edge.
+For weighted graphs, the entry contains the weight of the edge.
+* **Adjacency List:**  Each vertex has a list of its adjacent vertices.
+This is often more efficient for sparse graphs (graphs with relatively few edges).

+**4. Applications:**

+Graph theory has wide-ranging applications in many fields, including:

+* **Computer Science:** Networks, algorithms, data structures, databases.
+* **Social Sciences:** Social networks, relationships.
+* **Biology:** Molecular structures, biological networks.
+* **Engineering:** Transportation networks, circuit design.
+* **Mathematics:** Combinatorics, topology.

+This introduction provides a foundation for understanding graph theory.
+Further study delves into more advanced concepts like graph traversal algorithms (e.g., Breadth-First Search, Depth-First Search), shortest path algorithms (e.g., Dijkstra's algorithm, Bellman-Ford algorithm), minimum spanning trees, and network flow.